houdini-project/houdini/README.md

   Houdini is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-See the file =COPYING= in this directory or http://www.gnu.org/licenses/, for a description of the GNU General Public License terms under which you can copy the files.
+See the file `COPYING` in this directory or http://www.gnu.org/licenses/, for a description of the GNU General Public License terms under which you can copy the files.